-The applicant's Schedule 6 indicates 90 full-time employees (FTEs) for year one (year ending 2021) and for year two (year ending 2022).
-Schedule 6A only illustrates the total staffing pattern for the 100-bed facility and does not illustrate any additional FTEs for the proposed project.
-The reviewer notes that the difference between CON application #10516 and CON application #10530 is 31 FTEs-23 of these appear in the nursing subsection.
+The applicant's Schedule 6 indicates 104 full-time employees (FTEs) for year one (year ending 2021) and 102 FTEs for year two (year ending 2022).
+The reviewer notes that the applicant does not anticipate initiation of services until May of 2021, so it is unclear whether the first year ends with the calendar year or the fiscal year.
+Schedule 6 only illustrates the total staffing pattern for the 117-bed facility and does not illustrate any additional FTEs for the proposed project.
+The reviewer notes that the difference between CON application #10531 and CON application #10555 is 11 FTEs-all of which appear in the nursing subsection.
 Below is the applicant's Schedule 6 staffing pattern.